basho/yokozuna/docs/CONCEPTS.md

 Yokozuna uses _doc-based partitioning_.
 This means that all index entries for a given Riak Object are co-located on the same physical machine.
-To query the entire index all partitions must be contacted.
+This means that to query the entire index all partitions must be contacted.
-Riak has partitions and replicas.
-Adjacent partitions keep replicas of the same object.
-Replication allows the entire index to be considered by only contacting a subset of the partitions.
-The process of finding a covering set of partitions is known as _coverage_.
+This process is made less costly, however, by considering parition replicas stored by Riak in the course of normal operations -- adjacent partitions keep replicas of the same object.
+This replication allows the entire index to be considered by only contacting a subset of the partitions in a process known as _coverage_.

-Every single query sent to Yokozuna must contact a covering set of partitions.
-This means a coverage plan must be calculated for every query.
-However, Yokozuna is different from Riak KV.
-The semantic of _partition_ is done logically rather than physically.
-This means coverage plans only need to fine a covering set of nodes and then pass a filter query (`fq`) to filter out overlapping replicas.
+Every single query sent to Yokozuna must contact a covering set of partitions, meaning a coverage plan must be calculated for every query.
+However, because Yokozuna is different from Riak KV in that the semantic of _partition_ is done logically rather than physically, coverage plans only need to find a covering set of nodes and pass a filter query (`fq`) to filter out overlapping replicas.

-Calculating a coverage plan is handled by Riak Core.
-It can be a very expensive operation as much computation is done symbolically and it amounts to a knapsack problem.
+Calculating a coverage plan is handled by Riak Core, and can be a very expensive operation as much computation is done symbolically, and the process algorithmically amounts to a knapsack problem.
 The larger the ring the more expensive.
-Yokozuna takes advantage of the fact that it has no physical partitions.
-It computes a coverage plan asynchronously every few seconds, caching the plan for query use.
+Yokozuna takes advantage of the fact that it has no physical partitions by computing a coverage plan asynchronously every few seconds, caching the plan for query use.
 In the case of node failure or ownership change this could mean a delay between cluster state and the cached plan.
-This is a good trade-off given the performance benefits.
-Furthermore, even without caching there is a race it just has a smaller window.
+This is, however, a good trade-off given the performance benefits, especially since even without caching there is a race, albeit one with a smaller window.

 [aae-sc]: http://coffee.jtuple.com/video/AAE.html